holos-aafc/Holos/H.Content/Documentation/Dairy Training Guide/Holos_4_Dairy_Training_Guide.md

 # Selecting Farm Components

 Now that the farm location has been selected, we can move on to the **Component Selection** screen.
 This is where the user can select different components for their farm.
-Holos will display all available components on the left side of the screen under the **All Available Components** column (Figure 8).
+Holos will display all available components on the left side of the screen under the **Available Components** column (Figure 8).
 These components are grouped into various categories including Land Management, Beef Production and Dairy Cattle.

 If we click on the drop-down button next to a category's name, we can then see the available components in that category.
 For this portion of the  training section, we will be working with the “Land management” and “Dairy Cattle” categories.